openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 International seeTouch keypads used in the Homeworks QS system use the **intlkeypad** thing.
 It accepts the same `integrationID`, `model`, and `autorelease` parameters and creates the same button and led channel types as the **keypad** thing.
 See the **keypad** section above for a full discussion of configuration and use.

-If using auto-discovery, remember to select the correct value for the `model` parameter after accepting the **intlkeypad** thing from the inbox.
-The correct channels will then be automatically configured.

 To support this keypad's contact closure inputs, CCI channels named *cci1* and *cci2* are created with item type Contact and category Switch.
 They are marked as Advanced, so they will not be automatically linked to items in the Paper UI's Simple Mode.